KipCollo/ToolsCorn/DevOps/Orchestration/Kubernetes/index.md

 This makes Kubernetes great for most on-premises datacenters, but where it starts to shine is when it’s used in the largest datacenters, such as the ones built and oper- ated by cloud providers.
 Kubernetes allows them to offer developers a simple platform for deploying and running any type of application, while not requiring the cloud provider’s own sysadmins to know anything about the tens of thousands of apps running on their hardware.

+Kubernetes is Open Source Container Orchestration Engine developed by Google.It is now managed by Cloud Native Computing Foundation(CNCF)

 ## KUBERNETES architecture

 Kubernetes cluster is split into two parts: